Download the course booklet to find out more about Lancaster University, how we teach Film Studies and what you'll study as a Film Studies student.

-Film at Lancaster is a stimulating and intellectually engaging course which provides a framework for the close analysis of individual films.
+Film at Lancaster provides a framework for the close analysis of individual films.
 You will study cinema history and the social significance of films and will develop a detailed understanding of the techniques of film production.
 While Film Studies is primarily an academic programme, students have the opportunity to make their own digital film in all three years of the course.
-We have excellent technical resources, including state-of-the-art digital editing equipment housed in Lancaster University’s Television Unit.
-You can choose from a range of specialist courses and will develop skills that can lead to postgraduate study and careers in the media, advertising and marketing.
+We have excellent technical resources, including digital editing equipment.
+You can choose from a range of modules and will develop skills that can lead to postgraduate study and careers in the media, advertising and marketing.

 A Level ABB

 Required Subjects Film, Media or one other humanities subject considered desirable but not essential

 IELTS 6.5 overall with at least 5.5 in each component.
 For other English language qualifications we accept, please see our English language requirements webpages.

 International Baccalaureate 32 points overall with 16 points from the best 3 Higher Level subjects

 We welcome applications from students with a range of alternative UK and international qualifications, including combinations of qualification.
 Further guidance on admission to the University, including other qualifications that we accept, frequently asked questions and information on applying, can be found on our general admissions webpages.

 Contact Admissions Team + 44 (0) 1524 592028 or via email@example.com